heath-w/apax_weather/readme.md

 A Gist is provided [here](https://www.github.com).

 # Closing
 This was a fun project.
+I started this on 03/31/2018 and finished on 04/04/2018.
+I worked on it a couple of hours a night almost every night.
 If I had more time I would do a few more things to it like better error-handling, moving the weather cards and some of their functionality to a JS framework (maybe Vue), try to optomize the number of API calls made, and do a better job of customizing the responsiveness of the layout.